Jerome Lane: Playing style

 Although best known for his rebounding skills, Lane was also an adept ball handler.
 His jump shot and foul shooting were never consistent.
 He was voted as the best rebounder in the history of the ACB.

 Shattering the backboard

-On January 25, 1988 in a college basketball game featuring Lane's Pittsburgh team playing Providence on a national television broadcast, Lane broke the glass backboard with a one-handed dunk with Sean Miller assisting on the play.
+On January 25, 1988, in a college basketball game featuring Lane's Pittsburgh team playing Providence on a national ESPN television broadcast, Lane broke the glass backboard with a one-handed dunk with Sean Miller assisting on the play.
 Often referred to simply as "The Dunk", the play was famously called by color analyst Bill Raftery when he exclaimed "Send it in, Jerome!!"
 The play is on ESPN's list of the "100 Greatest Sports Highlights" and has been the subject of numerous articles even decades later.

 Personal life

 His son Jerome Lane Jr. is a wide receiver who once signed with the New York Giants of the National Football League (NFL).